Elive/elive-for-servers/README.md

 ## **Install it** (from root):

+ * Basic Elive features install:

 `bash - <(curl -fsSLg -- "https://raw.githubusercontent.com/Elive/elive-for-servers/main/install-elive-on-server.sh" )`

 ### Installing extra services:

-_Install Wordpress:_
+ * Install Wordpress:

 `bash - <(curl -fsSLg -- "https://raw.githubusercontent.com/Elive/elive-for-servers/main/install-elive-on-server.sh" ) --install=wordpress`

-_Install Wordpress with an email server_
+ * Install Wordpress with an email server:

 `bash - <(curl -fsSLg -- "https://raw.githubusercontent.com/Elive/elive-for-servers/main/install-elive-on-server.sh" ) --install=wordpress --install=exim`

-_To create a new user:_
+ * To create a new user:

 `bash - <(curl -fsSLg -- "https://raw.githubusercontent.com/Elive/elive-for-servers/main/install-elive-on-server.sh" ) --user=johnsmith`

-_Help & list with more options:_
+ * **Etc**..
+See the Help with more options:

 `bash - <(curl -fsSLg -- "https://raw.githubusercontent.com/Elive/elive-for-servers/main/install-elive-on-server.sh" ) --help`

-___Note: it's important to set all the options wanted in a single install, so that the configurator will know all the values to configure for the resulting system and have everything working___
+___Note: it's important to set all the options wanted in a single command, so that the configurator will know all the values to configure for the resulting system and have everything working___

 ## Services
  You can install services in one shot, like nginx / php / WORDPRESS / email server / etc... for example using the options: